• Home |

 Cost and Availability

-Introduced in 1990, the .40 S&W is a relative newcomer.
-The cartridge was specifically developed to match the performance of the FBI’s reduced-velocity 10mm Auto.
-Designers reduced the 10mm’s powder charge, removed the extra empty space, and shortened the case length to produce the new .40 S&W.
+Introduced in 1990, the .40 S&W was specifically developed to match the FBI’s reduced-velocity 10mm Auto.
+Designers essentially matched the light 10mm load’s reduced powder charge and shortened its case to produce the new and more compact .40 S&W.

 Recoil

-The .40 S&W has a reputation for having snappy recoil and significant muzzle rise, both of which can be difficult for inexperienced shooters to tame.
+The .40 S&W has a reputation for producing snappy recoil and significant muzzle rise, both of which can be difficult for inexperienced shooters to tame.

-Because the .40 S&W shoots a smaller projectile, it is easy to believe it should have less recoil than the larger .45 ACP.
+Because the .40 S&W fires a smaller projectile, it is easy to believe it should have less recoil than the larger .45 ACP.
 However, the numbers tell a different story.

-The heavier weight of the .45 ACP pistol certainly helps mitigate some of the recoil force.
+The heavier weight of the .45 ACP pistol certainly helps mitigate recoil.
 However, many shooters claim the .40 S&W’s recoil is harsh, snappy, and more difficult to control.
 The numbers certainly support that claim.

 Power and Penetration

 The .40 S&W fires the same projectiles as the 10mm Auto.
-Because the .40 S&W’s case holds 4.8 grains less powder than the 10mm, the cartridge fires projectiles at lower velocities and with less energy.
+Because its case holds 4.8 grains less H2O than the 10mm, the .40 S&W fires projectiles at lower velocities and with less energy.

-When we compare it to our favorite 9mm, the .40 has a clear energy advantage.
-The 9mm’s lighter projectiles leave the muzzle carrying only 339 foot-pounds of energy.
+When we compare it to our favorite 9mm, the .40 cal has a clear energy advantage.

 The widths of the average wound channels inflicted by the 9mm and .40 S&W are pretty similar.
 However, the .40 S&W's extra energy tends to drive its bullet deeper, as well as transfer more concussive force to soft tissue.